vtneil/cugs-v1/README.md

 ## Preferences
 In preferences file (your preferable formats listed above), there are serveral configurations you can edit.

 1. `header` (string) specifies packet header which is consistent (identical) in all received data.
 It is used to cut packet strings.
 Supported type: string.
-Supported inputs: Any.
+Supported inputs: Any. *Can be empty*: if empty the parser will split payloads with `\n` (new line) character instead.
 2. `delimiter` (string) specifies delimiter that separates each block of data.
 Supported type: string.
 3. `is_save` (string) specifies whether you want to save file or not.
 Supported type: string.
 Supported arguments: `true` and `false`.
 4. `file_name` (string) specifies file name which delimited file and raw file will be saved.
 Supported type: string.